rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 in this manner.

 However, the pattern solves a valid problem and definitely has its place.
-Otherwise, it wouldn’t have been picked up by pretty much every other library, whether it's [Ngrok] or the [Elasticsearch agent].
+Otherwise, it wouldn't have been picked up by pretty much every other library, whether it's [Ngrok] or the [Elasticsearch agent].

 If you have no idea what I'm talking about, you might want to give my previous write-up on